 - Previous pelvic surgery, such as a C-section, that damaged the nerves and tissues around the bladder

 - Gestational diabetes, which can affect your nerve function

 Don’t worry.
 Pregnancy incontinence is typically temporary.
-Your bladder should return to its pre-motherhood condition not long after you give birth as your pelvic floor regains strength.
+Your bladder should return to its pre-motherhood condition shortly after you give birth, as your pelvic floor regains strength.
 Some women experience incontinence postpartum, but this usually resolves itself within a year.
 If it doesn’t, make an appointment to see your doctor.Management and prevention tips

 - Pelvic floor exercises